-We do not take KS2 or KS3 students.
 We are not on national performance tables as we do not have students for the whole of their academic career.
 However, please click here to see the achievements of pupils in alternative provision and our stats.

 Chair of Governors: Aftab Hussain